atrosinenko/qemujs-builder/README.md

 This repository contains scripts for building Qemu.js.
-To build Qemu, create a directory such as `qemujs-build` with the following structure

-    qemujs-build \
-           | configure-cmd.sh (from this repo)
-           | qemu-link.sh (from this repo too)
-           | qemujs-builder (this repo itself)
-           | qemujs \
-                     | build-emscripten

-Clone [qemujs](https://github.com/atrosinenko/qemujs) to `qemujs-build` directory and create a build directory inside it (for example `build-emscripten`).
+To build Qemu.js, clone this repository, navigate to its directory and run

+    git submodule init
+    git submodule update
+    mkdir qemu/build-emscripten
+    cd qemu
+    git submodule update --init dtc

 Now you can start building:

 1. Setup Emscripten 1.36.0 through SDK, set new remote `https://github.com/atrosinenko/emscripten.git` for emscripten repository inside the SDK directory and pull `qemu` branch
-2. Navigate to `qemujs-builder`, adjust `opts.sh` and run `./build.sh` inside it. **Warning: it will download and build some libraries via plain http**
+2. Navigate to `stub`, adjust `opts.sh` and run `./build-deps.sh` inside it. **Warning: it will download and build some libraries via plain http**
 3. Adjust guest architecture list in `configure-cmd.sh`
-4. Navigate to `build-emscripten` and run
+4. Navigate to `qemu/build-emscripten` and run

         emconfigure ../../configure-cmd.sh
         emmake make && ../../qemu-link.sh